meeeeeeeei28/Mei-Portfolio/README.md

 # Mei-Portfolio
-This is my public portfolio for Telling Story with Data at CMU. link to the live site https://meeeeeeeei28.github.io/Mei-Portfolio/
+This is my public portfolio for Telling Story with Data at CMU. link to the live site from [here](https://meeeeeeeei28.github.io/Mei-Portfolio/)

 # About me
 Hi, my name is Mei.
 I'm a graduate student studying Product Design and will graduate this December.